Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/UAN_Ansible_Roles.md

 ##### `uan_can_setup`

 `uan_can_setup` configures the Customer Access Network (CAN) on UAN nodes.
-If this value is falsey no CAN is configured on the nodes.
+If this value is false no CAN is configured on the nodes.

 ```yaml
 uan_can_setup: no